redpulp/MagneticSpectrometer/README.md

 ## Magnetic-Spectrometer
 A simulation based on the experiment AMS-02, made to study the bending power and efficiency of the spectrometer when hit with an isotropic beam of protons.

+Two parameters can be tweaked to play with the resolution of the simulation:
-The number of protons generated in the beam is initialised in `main.cpp` as `N`.
-The resolution used to resolve the differential equation is initialised through the step `h` in `header.h`.
+- `N` (initialised in `main.cpp`) - the number of protons generated in the beam
+- `h` (initialised in `header.h`) - the resolution used to solve the differential equation in `beam.cpp`

 ## How to run locally